Little Red Riding Hood

 The First Written Version

-In the 17th century, a French author, Charles Perrault is the first person to write of this folktale.
+In the 17th century, French author Charles Perrault is the first person to write of this folktale.
 In 1697 he wrote "Histoires et contes du temps passé, avec des moralités.
-Contes de ma mère l'Oye) which translates to "Tales and Stories of the Past with Morals" which included this story.
-Printed inside the front cover frontispiece was "Tales of Mother Goose".
-Perrault states that he did not invent any of the stories found in this book, but just repeated Folk tales he heard in the French countryside.
-In his version "le petit Chaperon Rouge" the girl is wearing a red riding cloak with a hood.
-The tale is similar to the oral stories but with a different ending.
-At the end of the story, she is devoured by the wolf.
+Contes de ma mère l'Oye", which translates to "Tales and Stories of the Past with Morals", which included this story.

-The Brothers Grimm published in 1812 two different versions of the story in "Children's and Household Tales".
-These versions were told to the brothers by two sisters.
-Jeanette Hassenpflug told them the first version which became the "Little Red Riding Hood" that we all know of today.
-It is by far the most popular English version.
 In this story, the wolf devours the grandmother and Red Riding Hood after a fierce battle.
 A hunter passing by hears the screams and breaks in and rescues the girl and her grandmother by slicing the wolf open.
 They are both OK.
 To kill the wolf, the three of them fill his body with stones and dump him in a well.

-Many authors after the Grimms, have made changes to this tale and used it as the plot for their work.
+Many authors after the Grimms have made changes to this tale and used it as the plot for their work.

 In different versions, the wolf eats the grandmother.
 Other versions have Little Red Riding Hood being saved by the hunter before the wolf has a chance to eat her.